ChotanSharma/weather-report/README.md

 * [Contact](#contact)

 ## Description
 This application helps the users to search for weather information.
 The user will be able to view daily weather and a 5-day forecast for their city.
 The user will also be able to click on previous search to get the same information.
+This application is built on server-side api(open Weather Api), Third-party api(bootstraps, jquery), css, javascript and html.

 Link to deployed app on [GitHub Page]()